-If your caravan does not come with a water pump, not to worry, take a look at this handy Truma page to help to find the best option for you.
+If your caravan does not come with a water pump, not to worry, take a look at this handy guide to help to find the best option for you.

 Fire safety is vital no matter where you are; all passengers must be safe at all times while travelling, so a fire extinguisher should be one of your first purchases.
 In many cases, companies will not insure you if you cannot prove you have the correct fire safety equipment on board.

 It is critical to ensure that you have the correct type of fire extinguisher on board.
 Although a dry powder fire extinguisher is effective for extinguishing all types of fires, it is not safe to use in a confined space, therefore cannot be used in a caravan.
 Instead, aim to purchase an AFFF foam fire extinguisher.

 In the event of a fire, make sure that everyone on board is safely outside the caravan before you attempt to tackle the flames or save possessions.